thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 2:00pm on 07 December 2025 or as the situation changes.

-- Warning no longer in force: Severn Estuary at Oldbury-on-Severn, Northwick and Avonmouth
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-The previous tide of concern has now passed,  the weather is more settled and no flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: Severn Estuary at Severn Beach
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-The previous tide of concern has now passed,  the weather is more settled and no flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->